cheststore/chest.store/README.md

 update the `DROPBOX_APP_ID` and `DROPBOX_APP_SECRET` environment variables in your .env from this new app, and restart your chest.store server.
 At this point, Dropbox should be available to use as a provider in your chest.store instance.

+#### Local File System

+You can integrate a directory on your (or a docker container's) local file system to use as a "bucket" to manage files/objects from within chest.store.

 ## Install